Director, Doceo Center for Innovation + Learning, Clinical Associate Professor

-Cassidy Hall is the director and a technology integration specialist for the Doceo Center for Innovation + Learning, as well as an assistant professor of learning technologies in the University of Idaho’s Curriculum and Instruction Department.
-Hall spent the last two years as the technology integration specialist for the center, delivering professional development to K-12 teachers and administrators throughout the state of Idaho.
+Cassidy Hall is the Director the Doceo Center for Innovation + Learning, as well as an Associate Professor of learning technologies in the University of Idaho’s Curriculum and Instruction Department.
+Hall spent the last seven years supporting technology integration and delivering professional development to K-12 teachers and administrators throughout the state of Idaho.
 She dedicated 15 years to working in public education in Pennsylvania prior relocating to Idaho.
-After earning a Bachelor of Science in broadcast journalism from West Virginia University, she pursued teaching certification and taught high school English for nine years.
+After earning a Bachelor of Science in Broadcast Journalism from West Virginia University, she pursued teaching certification and taught high school English for nine years.

 She received a Master of Education in School Library and Information Technologies in 2006 from Mansfield University in Pennsylvania.
 Hall spent the next six years working as a library media specialist, technology integration coach and instructional coach at a rural school district in Southwestern Pennsylvania.
 She received training to support her coaching roles through Classrooms for the Future, Pennsylvania Institute for Instructional Coaching and the Penn Literacy Network.

 She brings extensive experience of one-on-one collaboration with teachers faculty in integrating technology in K-12 and higher education classrooms and offering ongoing professional development to support technology integration.
 Hall's research interests focus on technology integration in K-12 and higher education classrooms with emphasis on technologies to support students with special needs.